toritsejuFO/toritsejuFO/README.md

 Hi there 👋

-Well, if you're here, it's probably not by mistake, I hope you enjoy your exploration of my repos 🚀
+Well, if you're here, it's probably not by mistake, do enjoy your exploration 🚀